The Ultimate Guide to Conjoint Analysis: Explanation, Examples, Types, Tools, & Use Cases

 Disadvantages: As a method of choice-based modeling, respondents may feel so strongly about a few options that they choose not to allocate any points to many of the options available.
 While this is a solid indicator that it is not important, it can create gaps in data (particularly with smaller respondent sample sizes).

-Suggested Tool: OpinionX offers unlimited free Points Allocation surveys with unlimited participants too.
+Suggested Tool: OpinionX offers unlimited free Points Allocation surveys on all tiers.

 Interactive Example: